August in Paris

 SAIL THE PARISIAN CANALS YOUR OWN WAY

-Marin d’ Eau Douce, located at Canal de la Villette in Paris 19, offers electric self-drive boats for 5, 7, or 11 people.
+Marin d’ Eau Douce, located at Canal de la Villette in Paris 19, offers electric self-driving boats for 5, 7, or 11 people.
 These electric boats are a fun way to explore the canal, and they do not require a boating license.

 SUMMER FUN AT PARIS PLAGES